Karsp/42-net_practice/README.md

-Hello students!
-These are the notes that helped me with this project.
+👋 Hello **students!** These are the notes that helped me with this project.

 ---